 Comments on the straw proposal are sure to be plentiful from all sides.
 I view this plan as less aggressive than the original REV paper, but ultimately, it is more achievable in the short term – which may help build momentum for the longer-term transformation.

-Tags: Demand Response, Energy Efficiency, Policy & Regulation, Smart Utilities Program, Utility Innovations
+Tags: Demand Side Management, Digital Utility Strategies, Energy Efficiency, Policy & Regulation, Smart Utilities Program

 | No Comments »